-4. The Repatriation Medical Authority is of the view that there is sound medical-scientific evidence that indicates that posttraumatic stress disorder and death from posttraumatic stress disorder can be related to relevant service rendered by veterans, members of Peacekeeping Forces, or members of the Forces under the VEA, or members under the Military Rehabilitation and Compensation Act 2004 (the MRCA).
+4. On the sound medical-scientific evidence available, the Repatriation Medical Authority is of the view that it is more probable than not that posttraumatic stress disorder and death from posttraumatic stress disorder can be related to relevant service rendered by veterans or members of the Forces under the VEA, or members under the Military Rehabilitation and Compensation Act 2004 (the MRCA).